The-MAZZTer/DarkForces/README.md

 * Allows reading of GOB/LFD container files.
 * Helper classes to generate materials from textures, geometry from levels, sprites from objects, models from 3DOs, animations from VUEs, audio from VOCs and GMDs.
 * Tolerant to issues when loading/saving data files, will log warnings but keep going if possible.
-* Tool to generate automap-like view (or level editor view) of a level.
+* Tool to generate automap-like view (or level editor view) of a level.]
+* Tool to generate randomized object placements in a level.

 I dropped some helper classes unrelated to Dark Forces into the Unity project which I used in the showcase.
 These are useful in a general sense as well.